daat2/band-project/README.md

 **Test 4 - Contact Us **

+User Goals:

-User Goals:  +  Users Should navigate to the Contac us page
+  +  Users Should navigate to the Contac us page
   +  Users should be able to write in the field
-             +  Users shoul be able to select options and date from the drop down menu.
+  +  Users shoul be able to select options and date from the drop down men
   +  Users should be able to click the submit button

              Expected Results :
               All results passed except the submit button which came up with a 404 error.